mims-harvard/graphml-tutorials/README.md

 # An Introduction to Graph Neural Networks

+## Contributors

-#### Author: Payal Chandak (payal.chandak@columbia.edu)
+* Payal Chandak (payal.chandak@columbia.edu)

 ## Overview

 Graph neural networks (GNN) provide a powerful tool to learn representations from any arbitrary graph structure by leveraging local network neighborhoods.
-This tutorial aims to:
+These tutorials aim to:
-  1. Introduce the concept of graph neural networks
+  1. Introduce the concept of graph neural networks.
-  2. Discuss the quatitative motivation behind different GNN architectures
+  2. Discuss the quatitative motivation behind different GNN architectures.
   3. Implement these architectures using the PyTorch Geometric library.
+  4. Apply the architectures to key prediction problems on interconnected data in science and medicine.

 ## Usage

-To view, download and open `gnn-intro.html`.
-To run the code and edit, download and open the `gnn-intro.ipynb`.
+To start, download and open `01-intro/gnn-intro.html`.
+To run the code and edit, download and open the `01-intro/gnn-intro.ipynb`.

 ## Requirements